-As Urban Bee programs are fairly new to the Capital Region, however there are a number of programs already in development, Council may wish to delay moving forward to better understand the full impact of such a program.
-As well, this would allow Council time to discuss the inclusion of an Urban Bees Strategy as part of the next strategic planning process.
+As Urban Hens Programs are fairly new to the Capital Region, however there are a number of pilot programs underway, Council may wish to delay moving forward to better understand the full impact of such a program.
+As well, this would allow Council to discuss the inclusion of an Urban Agriculture Strategy as part of the next strategic planning process.